 Grant H. Peters Partner

-Prior to practicing law, Grant was an engineer and patent specialist for Interand Corporation, a developer and manufacturer of video graphic teleconferencing systems, where he worked as an engineer and an IP liaison.
-He also worked for Rockwell International Corporation in the areas of commercial and general avionics as well as printed circuit board design and production.
+Prior to practicing law, Grant worked as an engineer and patent specialist for Interand Corporation, a developer and manufacturer of video graphic teleconferencing systems, where he worked as an engineer and an IP liaison.
+He also worked for Rockwell International Corporation in the areas of commercial and general avionics and printed circuit board design and production.
 Having worked in-house, Grant has the perspective to understand his client’s daily priorities and is dedicated to being a partner to help manage their risks and cultivate opportunities within their business operations and across the relevant markets.

 He is a former adjunct faculty member Loyola University Chicago School of Law, where he taught intellectual property law.

 Member, American Bar Association Section of Science and Technology Law’s Internet of Things Committee

 Member, Institute of Electrical and Electronics Engineers’ Internet of Things Community Group

 Board of trustees member and former vice president, Chicago Sinai Congregation

 Member, Chicago Sinai Congregation House Committee, Interfaith Committee, Islamic Relations Group, and Social Action Committee